myflyingbox/prestashop-lce/README.md

 git submodule update
 ```

-The php-lce lib has dependencies of its own, which you must with 'composer':
+The php-lce lib has dependencies of its own, which you must initialize with 'composer':

 ```bash
 cd lib/php-lce